 This other guy, he bought this to do a value-add and to make money on it.
 Well, no longer does he wanna do this value-add because he sees how much money he’s gonna have to spend in it, take out of his pocket that he doesn’t want to… But he still wants that cashflow.
 So what’s their motivation?
 I think you’ve gotta learn a little bit about their story.
 It’s not gonna work for everybody.
-Seller financing is gonna probably not work the majority of the time, but if you don’t ask, you don’t know.
+Seller financing an apartment building is gonna probably not work the majority of the time, but if you don’t ask, you don’t know.

 Joe Fairless: Thank you for answering that in a longer version than just saying, “Well, dummy, you just say ‘Do you wanna do seller financing?” [laughter] I was just waiting for you to just say “Joe, um…” [laughter] I appreciate that.
 Informative and real.
 This happened over the last six months that you were negotiating with them, and you just closed a month ago.
 This is over 120-unit property, and over four million dollars purchase price, so… There you go, this is how you do it, Best Ever listeners.

 How can the Best Ever listeners learn more about what you’re doing and get in touch with you?